safai-labs/pistache/README.md

-# This is a clone of Pistache,
+# This is a fork of Pistache

 At the moment there aren't any changes except one pull from another fork.
 See diffs.